How Technology is transforming theater design today

 “I’m always conscious of trying not to be too heavy-handed with video,” Alexander V. Nichols told Adobe Creative Magazine when asked about creating video for the Berkeley Repertory Theatre’s production of Macbeth.
 “I use it to reinforce the performers rather than distract from them.
 But that said, audio and video many times have complemented the performer.”

-In this case, the production team used video to enhance the set with fog, clouds, flying debris and a palace.
+In this case, the production team used video to enhance the set with fog, clouds, flying debris, and a palace.
 Nichols’ goal was to create an atmosphere and bring the audiences to 14th century Scotland.

 “Video technology has been influencing theater for decades, but never has it been easier or cheaper to incorporate into productions,” Catherine Love writes at The Stage.
 “Even student shows are now making use of sophisticated projection mapping.”